 Mechanical Engineering is of the hottest bachelor's degree programs in the United States, coming in as the #17 most popular major in the country.
 This means there are lots of options to choose from when you decide to get your degree.

-College Factual reviewed 6 schools in Virginia to determine which ones were the best for bachelor's degree seekers in the field of mechanical engineering.
+For its 2024 ranking, College Factual looked at 6 schools in Virginia to determine which ones were the best for mechanical engineering students pursuing a bachelor's degree.
 Combined, these schools handed out 857 bachelor's degrees in mechanical engineering to qualified students.

 Choosing a Great Mechanical Engineering School for Your Bachelor's Degree